 - Add the starter to a large bowl.
 Mix in warm water and sugar, stirring until dissolved.
 Add bread flour, oil, and salt.
 Stir with a dough whisk or wooden spoon until a thick, shaggy dough forms.
 Flour your hands, and finish mixing dough by hand until all the flour has been absorbed.
 Cover with a clean, damp kitchen towel and let the dough rest for 30 to 45 minutes.

-- Coax the dough from the bowl and stretch and fold it by stretching it straight up 4 inches, then pushing it down the middle and turning it 1/4 turn.
+- Add a light dusting of flour on your counter, then place the dough on top Use the stretch and fold method (instead of kneading) by stretching it straight up about 4 inches, then press it down the middle and rotate it 1/4 turn.
 Repeat this process until you make a complete circle.

 - Return the dough to the bowl, cover it with a damp towel, and let it rise at room temperature overnight (at least 8-10 hours) until it is double in size.